Cross of the Bay

 The head of the figure carved into the bronze cross indicates where to travel for your next stage of the dive; it is slightly inclined toward Manchones Reef.
 The Cross of the Bay deserves 10 minutes of your dive time to explore and photograph, and then the jump from The Cross to Manchones Reef will be another 10 minutes.
 There is not much to see between the two, so it is not worth stopping to explore, but there is always the chance of a transient turtle or ray crossing your path to your reef destination.

 As you dive, Manchones slowly comes into view, and as always, it is covered in a bounty of marine life.
-From here on, it is spending the rest of your remaining dive time exploring the reef.
+From here on, it is worth spending the rest of your remaining dive time exploring the reef.

 A safety stop is not required at an average of 10 meters/ 33 feet.
-As with all Parque National dives, the time for this dive is 45 minutes.
+As with all Parque National dives, this dive is 45 minutes.
 This is a local regulation to keep the stress on the reef to a minimum and ensure all boats have their time using the existing buoys.

 Depth 12 meters / 40 feet Experience Level Entry Level, Beginners, and all levels of certified divers Average Visibility Underwater 20-30 mt / 66-99 feet Average Water Temp 28 C°/ 82F°